cwoodruff/book-network-programming-csharp/Chapter05/chapter05.md

 In this example, each thread tries to lock two mutexes.
 Thread 1 locks `mutex1` and then tries to lock `mutex2`, while Thread 2 locks `mutex2` and then tries to lock `mutex1`.
 If both threads lock their first mutex before attempting to acquire the other, neither can proceed, resulting in a deadlock.

 To avoid deadlocks, ensure that all threads acquire locks consistently.
-Use timeout options like `WaitOne(timeout)` where threads can back off and retry if they can't acquire all required resources within a specific timeframe.
+Use timeout options like `WaitOne(timeout)`, where threads can back off and retry if they can't acquire all required resources within a specific timeframe.
 Managing thread execution order, carefully designing the locking strategy, or using higher-level concurrency mechanisms like the **Task Parallel Library (TPL)** that abstract away direct mutex management can help mitigate such risks.

 Understanding these advantages and challenges is essential for developers implementing robust and efficient multithreaded applications in C#.
 Proper thread management and careful handling of synchronization can help harness multithreading's full potential, turning the inherent complexities into manageable parts of the application design.